 - If it attracts the provisions of the Emblems and Names (Prevention of Improper Use) Act, 1950 as amended from time to time, i.e. use of improper names prohibited under this Act.

-The procedure for company formation or incorporation of a company in India involves several steps as provided under the Indian Companies Act and they are:
+The procedure for company registration in India or incorporation of a company in India involves several steps as provided under the Indian Companies Act and they are:

 - Application for obtaining Director Identification Number (DIN) from the Ministry of Corporate Affairs.

 - Search for a company name- This step requires search of company name and the availability of names can be checked at the website of Ministry of Corporate Affairs (MCA).
-Availability of company names can be checked at http://www.mca.gov.in/DCAPortalWeb/dca/MyMCALogin.do?method=setDefaultProperty&mode=16 .
+Availability of company names can be checked for company registration online at http://www.mca.gov.in/DCAPortalWeb/dca/MyMCALogin.do?method=setDefaultProperty&mode=16 .

 - Application of proposed name- An application for proposed company name is to be filed with the Registrar of Companies (ROC).

 - Drafting of Memorandum of Association (MOA) and Articles of Association (AOA)- Some of the most critical documents involved in incorporation of a company are MOA and AOA.
 MOA covers the fundamental provisions involved in the company’s formation and an AOA covers the rules and regulations governing the internal management of a company.

 - Filing of Forms with the ROC- The procedure for incorporation of company requires filing of some essential Forms with the ROC, like Form INC-7 (form for incorporation of company), Form INC-22 (form for notice of situation of registered office), Form DIR- 12 (providing information about particulars of appointment of Directors).